Menachem Youlus: Complaint

 Youlus was arrested in Manhattan on fraud charges on August 24, 2011, for claiming to have toured Europe in search of lost or hidden Torah scrolls – the holy Jewish texts containing Hebrew scripture.
 He distributed the scrolls among American synagogues and communities, sometimes at inflated rates, and diverted almost one third of $1.2 million into his accounts for personal use.

 Youlus embezzled more than a million dollars from Save a Torah.
-He had that money transferred to a Jewish bookstore he owned in Wheaton, Maryland, on a pretext of payment for restoring old and damaged scrolls.
+He had that money transferred to a Jewish bookstore he co-owned in Wheaton, on a pretext of payment for restoring old and damaged scrolls.
 He was charged for writing $344,000 in checks to himself from the bookstore account, $200,000 in personal expenses, and for using $90,000 to pay private school tuition fee for his kith and kin.
 He was also charged for $145,000, which donors had meant for saving a Torah and was instead diverted to his personal bank account.

 Investigation

-David M. Rubenstein, one of the founders of Carlyle Group, who had bought a Torah and donated it to Central Synagogue, sought the authenticity of scrolls by hiring Michael Berenbaum, a Holocaust historian and former director of the United States Holocaust Memorial Museum's Holocaust Research Institute.
+David M. Rubenstein, one of the founders of Carlyle Group, who had bought a Torah and donated it to Central Synagogue, sought the authenticity of scrolls by hiring Michael Berenbaum, a Holocaust historian and former director of the Holocaust Research Institute at the United States Holocaust Memorial Museum.
 Berenbaum said, "What I found is the claim for the origin of the Torah could not be verified."

 Menachem Z. Rosensaft, an adjunct professor of law at Cornell University, vice president of the American Gathering of Jewish Holocaust Survivors and their Descendants, and general counsel of the World Jewish Congress, was skeptical about Youlus's claim of discovering an old Torah at Bergen-Belsen concentration camp, as his parents were liberated from that camp and the camp was burned down by British Army during World War II.
-On complaint lodged by Rosensaft, the state of Maryland began investigating Save a Torah.
+On complaint lodged by Rosensaft, the State of Maryland began investigating Save a Torah.
 State officials found that Youlus' stories "may be misleading."
 Michael P. Schlein, investigator for the Office of the Secretary of State of Maryland, said that "we could probably or reasonably assume they could not be wholly accurate."

 Additionally, despite Youlus's claims that he traveled through Europe "rescuing" Torah strolls, his passport records show that he never traveled to Europe.

-Confession
+Confession and sentencing

-Youlus offered this confession on Feb 2, 2012, to Manhattan Federal District Court judge Colleen McMahon:
+Youlus offered this confession on February 2, 2012, to Manhattan Federal District Court judge Colleen McMahon:

 He also pleaded guilty to mail fraud and wire fraud, admitting that he had used the United States Postal Service and email to further a scheme to solicit donations and siphon money claiming for restoration and preservation of Torah scrolls.

-Plea deal

-As part of his plea agreement, he will repay his victims $1.2 million.
-Youlus was freed on $100,000 bond until he was sentenced on October 10, 2012 by Judge Colleen McMahon to just over four years in prison.
-He was released from federal prison on August 26, 2016.
+As part of his plea agreement, he was ordered to repay his victims $1.2 million.
+Youlus was freed on $100,000 bond until he was sentenced on October 10, 2012, by Judge Colleen McMahon to just over four years in prison, and was released from federal prison on August 26, 2016.

 Awards

-He received the Peacemaker award for 2005 from the Olender Foundation.
+In 2005 Youlus received the Peacemaker award from the Olender Foundation.